Throughout the centuries, Japan has produced some amazing artists. Even today, several Japanese artists are prevalent throughout the world.

 What Is The Main Difference Between Japanese and Chinese Art?

 The main differences between Japanese and Chinese art include the materials used and how they were executed.
 Religion played a major role in influencing both Japanese and Chinese art.
-Both countries were Buddhist, but Japan also had the Shintoism influence, and China had Confucianism and Taoist.
+Both countries were Buddhist, but Japan also had the influence of Shintoism, and China had Confucianism and Taoism.

 You can read more by reading What Is The Main Difference Between Japanese and Chinese Art? by clicking here.